Getting the most from key messages in local government projects

 During each phase, we’ll reach out to community members of all incomes and backgrounds, including people who:

-Are differently abled or who speak other languages.
+Have physical challenges or who mostly speak languages other than English.
 (Let us know how we can accommodate you.)

-Will be most affected by this project, especially those who are historically underrepresented or marginalized.
+Will be most affected by this project, especially those who we haven’t done a good job of reaching in the past.

 Own properties and businesses in or near the project area.